 We also like to visit RV rallies and events.

 Some people have looked at our schedule and the amount of material we produce and laugh.
 “I thought you retired,” they’ll say.

 As a matter of fact, I’m probably writing and reporting more now than I did when I was a fulltime employee of the various news outfits I’ve worked for over the years.
 But the difference is I’m my own boss and telling the stories I want to tell.
 That makes it not like a job at all.

-Truth is, though, that if I'm not careful, Roadtreking.com could become all-consuming.
+Truth is, though, that if I’m not careful, RVLifestyle.com could become all-consuming.
 The blog has been growing so fast that we also started a weekly RV newsletter.
 Our Facebook Page is approaching 513,000 “Likes.”
-Roadtrek Motorhomes helps support our work here and we have picked up other sponsors for various projects.
+Leisure Travel Vans helps support our work here and we have picked up other sponsors and partners for various projects.
 My son, Jeff, has pitched in to help run the “enterprise” so I can concentrate on traveling, content development and reporting.
-Daughter Wendy helps with the newsletter and scheduling my podcast and YouTube video interviews.
+Daughter Wendy helps with the newsletter.

 For the record, Jennifer and I have a brick and mortar home is in Oakland, MI.
 We have three grown children and eight grandchildren.

 Jennifer is a certified fitness instructor by occupation, specializing is water exercise.
 Besides journalism, we’ve both been very active at our church and have led in-depth Bible studies for many years.
 In addition to RVing, I enjoy photography, bicycling, SCUBA diving, kayaking and fishing.

 One of the joys of doing all this is working with my wife, who now appears regularly with me on the podcast and our YouTube RV Lifestyle Channel.
 She gets more fan mail than I do.
 And Bo, our Norwegian Elkhound animal companion, has become a canine celebrity in his own right!